guilhermesousa03/TaiketsuUltraHeroGenesis/README.md

-All credits for Game Dev Boss for creating Hamoopig Tsuburaya for creating Ultraman
+All credits for Game Dev Boss for creating Hamoopig, Tsuburaya for creating Ultraman